 We recently attended the Latin American Tech Day and Edge Awards at the Science Museum in London.
-While there we spoke to Juan Pablo Tripodi (Executive President, Argentine Investment and Trade Promotion Agency) about Argentina and what opportunities there are now for European companies and startups seeking to expand to the LATAM region.
+While there we spoke to Juan Pablo Tripodi (Executive President, Argentine Investment and Trade Promotion Agency) about Argentina and what doing business in this emerging market can offer European companies and startups seeking to expand to the LATAM region.

 For more developed startups looking to expand to LATAM, why should they consider Argentina as a base?

 Buenos Aires is very well connected from a travel and network perspective.
 The entrepreneurial and business network you find in Argentina is developed and growing consistently.
 A recent change in the law providing tax incentives on certain investments has also increased the access/interest from international Seed/VC investors in Argentina.